 Fast-forward 10 years and things have changed significantly.
 Due to the rapid pace at which networks are formed, applications are built and business processes change, no longer is ad-hoc or one-off scanning for sensitive data acceptable.
 Organizations today are required to maintain constant vigilance over the data that they store and more importantly, to keep it secure.

 The PCI DSS can be a difficult security standard to adhere to.
 Ground Labs has created a solution that can assist you in achieving PCI compliance by helping you to find and secure this sensitive data wherever it rests on your network.

 Ground labs are global leaders in PCI scanning and are trusted by a large number of QSA’s globally who use our tool to help their customers with compliance audits.

 We scan for all the major card brands that fall under PCI compliance.
-The organisations responsible for devising and upholding this standard are Visa, MasterCard, American Express, Discover, and JCB International.
+The organizations responsible for devising and upholding this standard are Visa, MasterCard, American Express, Discover, and JCB International.

 We specifically identify and highlight track 1 and track 2 magnetic stripe data.

 In accordance with PCI DSS, this magnetic strip data can never be stored on a network.
-Enterprise Recon allows administrators to securely delete this information so that it can not be retrieved, helping organisations to achieve a PCI compliant environment and prevent any fines being incurred.
+Enterprise Recon allows administrators to securely delete this information so that it can not be retrieved, helping organizations to achieve a PCI-compliant environment and prevent any fines being incurred.